NAME

 The third digit provides extra information about the response:

-0 Text part is just commentary.
+0 Text part is just commentary, intended to be human-readable.

 2 Text part is a potentially variable result.